danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
 * Create list of suggested CCC topics that launch a search when clicked
-* Add "Copy to Clipboard" feature to copy search results
 * Look into adding [DataTables](https://www.datatables.net/manual/installation)
 * See if we can make seeding faster by eliminating the double query for Question
 * Add automated testing